Skip to content

 vecirandn(n, normed=True, mu=0, sigma=1, weights=None)

-Return a random vector of normal sampled float coefficients.
+Return a random vector of normally sampled float coefficients.

 \[ \vec{v}\sim\mathcal{N}^n(\mu, \sigma) \qquad \mathbb{K}^n \]